-Selects the word clock generated by Cubase as the system master.
+10TC S/PDIFSelects the word clock provided by the S/PDIF signal as the system clock.
 NOTE: If you are inputting audio data via ADAT or S/PDIF, but leave the Clock Source set to Internal, you will still hear audio but because the digital audio stream has no clock reference, you will get periodic audio ticks due to sample slip.
 Make sure your clock is set for your specific input source.